aarishna/Loan-Default-Prediction-System/README.md

 - **Data Structures** – Circular Doubly Linked List for smooth profile navigation
 - **Data Visualization** – insights into financial risk trends

-This demonstrates the ability to combine **data science, software engineering, and algorithmic thinking** into a cohesive project.

 ---